tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 ### [3] Emotions?

 The **third** approach to delineating the aesthetic domain focuses on emotions.
 The general thought is that aesthetic experiences are emotional experiences.
-So understanding what makes aesthetic experiences different from other kinds of experiences would be to nderstand what kind of emotion is triggered here.
+So understanding what makes aesthetic experiences different from other kinds of experiences would be to understand what kind of emotion is triggered here.

 p.
 14.  [**Emphasis added.**]